axin-geo/GoogleEarthEngine/_episodes/06-time-series.md

 ## Overview

 This code allows users to dynamically generate time series plots for from points that are dynamically chosen on a map on the fly.
-The time series show the 16 day composites of Normalized Difference Vegetation Index and Enhanced Vegetation Index at 250 m resolution.
+The time series show the 8 day composites of Normalized Difference Snow Index at 250 m resolution.
 These indices are derived from MODIS.

 Link to a static version of the full script used in this module:
 [https://code.earthengine.google.com/a47b635ed6a11a99199674364afb9944](https://code.earthengine.google.com/a47b635ed6a11a99199674364afb9944)

 ## Define User Specifications

 This script is structured to make it easy for the user to select different images, dates and regions.
-For this exercise, we are going to leave the parameters as they are to set the extent as a study area in the Midwest, the Republican River Basin
+For this exercise, we are going to leave the parameters as they are to set the extent as a study area in Skagit County, Washington.

 {% highlight javascript %}
 // load WBD dataset & select the Republican watershed